Lightning Fast Video Anomaly Detection via Adversarial Knowledge Distillation: Experiments

-{\bf Speed versus accuracy trade-off.} In Figures \ref{fig_tradeoff_sh} and \ref{fig_tradeoff_avenue}, we compare our model with several recent frame-level and object-centric methods in terms of the trade-off between accuracy and speed, on ShanghaiTech and Avenue, respectively.
-The running times of all methods \cite{Georgescu-CVPR-2021,Georgescu-TPAMI-2021,Ristea-CVPR-2022,Ionescu-ICCV-2017,Liu-CVPR-2018,Liu-ICCV-2021,Park-CVPR-2020,Gong-ICCV-2019,Wang-ECCV-2022,Park-WACV-2022}, including our own, are measured on a machine with an Nvidia GeForce GTX 3090 GPU with 24 GB of VRAM.
+In Figure \ref{fig_tradeoff_avenue}, we compare our model with several recent frame-level and object-centric methods in terms of the trade-off between accuracy and speed, on the Avenue benchmark.
+The running times of all methods \citep{Georgescu-CVPR-2021,Georgescu-TPAMI-2021,Gong-ICCV-2019,Ionescu-ICCV-2017,Liu-CVPR-2018,Liu-ICCV-2021,Park-CVPR-2020,Park-WACV-2022,Ristea-CVPR-2022,Wang-ECCV-2022}, including our own, are measured on a machine with an Nvidia GeForce GTX 3090 GPU with 24 GB of VRAM.
 The FPS rates of the object-level methods range between 20 and 52.
-Some frame-level methods are comparatively faster, the most efficient one, proposed by Park \etal~\cite{Park-WACV-2022}, running at 195 FPS.
-Our method runs at 1480 FPS, being more than 7 times faster than the most efficient competitor \cite{Park-WACV-2022}.
-Our significant speed gains come at small performance cost, falling only $5\%$ behind the state-of-the-art teachers \cite{Georgescu-CVPR-2021,Georgescu-TPAMI-2021}.
+Some frame-level methods are comparatively faster, the most efficient one, proposed by \citet{Park-WACV-2022}, running at 195 FPS.
+Our method runs at 1480 FPS, being more than 7 times faster than the most efficient competitor \citep{Park-WACV-2022}.
+Remarkably, we also outperform the fastest competitor \citep{Park-WACV-2022} in terms of the micro AUC (by $3\%$).
+In Figure~\ref{fig_tradeoff_sh}, we present the same trade-off between accuracy and time on the ShanghaiTech benchmark, and we see that our method outperforms again the fastest competitor, exhibiting a superior micro AUC advantage of $5.8\%$.